IC Student Employment Handbook

 -

-Student employment opportunities should be on-campus; however, the student supervisor is able to classify a student employment arrangement as remote when appropriate, and with the written approval from their HR BP.
-For security purposes, students working remotely may need to obtain additional technology to perform their duties and should work with IT to determine what hardware is needed.
+For security purposes, students working remotely may need additional technology to perform their duties.
+They should work with IT to determine what hardware is necessary

 -